twilio/rtc-diagnostics/README.md

 ## Features
 * Input audio device tests include volume calculation and silence detection
-* Output audio device tests by playing a sound file to the selected device
+* Output audio device tests are done by playing a sound file to the selected device
 * Bandwidth requirements tests

 ## Prerequisites